-Overview of Progent's Ransomware Forensics and Reporting
+Progent's Ransomware Forensics Analysis and Reporting

-Activities involved with forensics investigation include:
+Services involved with forensics analysis include:

-- Catalog all compromised devices
+- Inventory all compromised devices

 - Parse Outlook web archives